 Cliff has advised various governments on matters related to digital technology and public opinion research.
 He is also a regular media contributor on issues pertaining to elections and public policy.

-Open to McMaster students AND to a limited number of students from other institutions.
 Spaces are limited.
-Students who are selected to participate will be asked to pay a $20 fee to confirm their spot.
-Fees will be refunded to those who attend.
+The $20 confirmation fee will be refunded to those who attend.
 If you need to cancel your registration, please contact email@example.com, by January 10 to have your fee refunded, and to give another student the chance to participate.